 Alluvial soil is found in the Indo-Gangetic Plains including the Bhangar Plains.
 New alluvial soil is found in the floodplains ie. The Khadar Plains of Indo-Gangetic.
 This new alluvial soil is having extreme fertility and is also uniform in texture.
 The old alluvial soil is found in the Bhangar Plains which are having little elevated terraces and patches of alkaline efflorescences which are also called as " usar ", which leaves some areas as infertile.

-Bhangar soil is having a texture of medium to fine levels and also has low organic content.
+Bhangar soil has a texture of medium to fine levels and also has low organic content.

-This soil is highly useful and productive for agricultural activities when good irrigation and fertilization facilities are available.
+This soil is highly useful and productive for agricultural activities when good irrigation and fertilisation facilities are available.